 A study conducted over 11 years on 45,000 adults living in Great Britain found that vegetarians had a 32% lower risk of heart disease compared to non-vegetarians.

-The study compared vegetarian and omnivore diets so it is difficult to ascertain the effects of a flexitarian diet.
+The study compared plant-based diet and omnivore diets so it is difficult to ascertain the effects of a flexitarian diet.
 However, as the flexitarian diet is primarily plant-based, it’s likely to show similar results.

 - Monounsaturated fats